16:56:10

 Bring Your Own Key (BYOK)

-All new users join VTX Macro as Bring Your Own Key (BYOK) users by default.
-To run the bot and use the AI analysis features, you will need to provide your own API keys from your preferred AI providers.
+VTX Macro uses Bring Your Own Key (BYOK) as its standard AI provider model.
+To run the bot and use AI analysis features, connect API keys from the AI providers you want to use.

 Supported Providers